creeperDoesRedstone/XSharp/README.md

 If specified, it can store the result in the `Data` register, the `Address` register, and the RAM location pointed by the `Address` register.

-It can also perform a branch if specified and matches the result.
+It can also perform a branch if specified and the result matches.
 ```
 COMP operation dest? jump?
 ```